Stéphane Dion: Internal discord

 Marcel Proulx resigned as Dion's Quebec lieutenant hours before the Harper government's throne speech, taking the fall for the three by-election losses.
 Dion first approached Montreal MPs Denis Coderre and Pablo Rodriguez to succeed Proulx, but they declined.
 That evening he named Senator Céline Hervieux-Payette to the vacant post.
 While the Party was divided on whether or not the government should be toppled on a confidence vote regarding the Throne Speech, Dion mentioned in a statement in the House of Commons on 17 October that the Liberals will support the Throne Speech but with major amendments including the Kyoto Protocol and the end of mission in Afghanistan by 2009 and had criticized the government on several aspects including the economy, seniors and child poverty, the crime policy, the Senate reform.
-The latter amendment proposal was rejected by the New Democratic Party who are favouring an immediate end to the mission.
+The latter amendment proposal was rejected by the NDP, who favoured an immediate end to the mission.
 Dion explained the decision as that Canadians are not willing to have a third election in just over three years.
 All Liberal members abstained from voting on the Throne Speech on 24 October 2007, which passed 126–79.

-Marc Garneau initially stated that he was not part of Dion's vision after being passed over for a riding nomination.
-Since then, Dion and Garneau have reconciled, and Garneau ran to succeed outgoing longtime MP Lucienne Robillard in Westmount—Ville-Marie.

-The Liberal Party won three of four by-elections held on 17 March 2008, as Dion's former leadership rivals Bob Rae and Martha Hall Findlay won convincing victories in Toronto Centre and Willowdale and Joyce Murray was narrowly returned for Vancouver Quadra.
+The Liberal Party won three of four by-elections held on 17 March 2008, as Dion's former leadership rivals Bob Rae and Martha Hall Findlay won convincing victories in Toronto Centre and Willowdale, while Joyce Murray was narrowly elected in Vancouver Quadra.
 The Conservatives won a fourth contest in the northern Saskatchewan riding of Desnethé—Missinippi—Churchill River, which the Liberals had narrowly taken in the previous election.
-Dion declared the results a victory for his party, while also noting that some Liberal support was siphoned off to the Green Party.
+Dion declared the results a victory for his party, while also conceding that some Liberal support was lost to the Green Party.
 Some journalists described the outcome as a mixed result for both the Liberal Party and Dion's leadership.